Downs View Infant School Annual Governance Statement

 - Overseeing the financial management of the school and making sure that its money is effectively and appropriately spent

-Governors receive a financial report from the Business Manager at each Governing Body meeting and we discuss the budget and ensure the school is makes efficient use of its budget and provides best value for money.
+Governors receive a financial report from the Business Manager at each Governing Board meeting and we discuss the budget and ensure the school makes efficient use of its budget and provides best value for money.

 - Standards of attainment and progress of all children